hanami/guides/content/v2.3/assets/using-a-cdn.md

 ## Content Security Policy (CSP)

-By default, Hanami sets a `Content-Security-Policy` header that does not allow for the execution of external JavaScript code.
+By default, Hanami sets a `Content-Security-Policy` header that only allows resources from the same origin.
+To permit code hosted on your CDN, you'll need to update your CSP configuration.

-To permit code hosted on your CDN, use `config.actions.content_security_policy` in your app class.
+Use `config.actions.content_security_policy` in your app class to allow your CDN:

 ```ruby
 # config/app.rb